ColtonTrauCC/dns/README.md

     </ul>
     <li>The same result also applies if we attempt and nslookup of the mainframe (command line <b>nslookup mainframe</b>) because we do not have a DNS record</li>
     <li>To create a DNS A-Record, go to the Domain Controller VM and open the <b>DNS Manager</b>b> in the Server Manager Board and go to the domain you created within the <b>Forward Lookup Zones</b> tab (mydomain.com)</li>
-    <li>Right click on the page and create a <b>New Host</b>.
-We will name the host <b>mainframe</b>b> and the IP address should be the same IP as the domain controller so that ping can resolve.
+    <li>Right click on the page and create a <b>New Host (A or AAAA)</b>.
+We will name the host <b>mainframe</b> and the IP address should be the same IP as the domain controller so that ping can resolve.
 Once the information is entered, click <b>Add Host</b> and refresh the DNS server so that the new record can be updated.</li>
     <ul>
       <li><img src = "https://github.com/ColtonTrauCC/dns/assets/147654000/ee7f533c-ae4d-4484-9854-9790a3766b20" width = 80% height = 80% /></li>
     </ul>